vdurmont/vdmail/TUTO.md

     "address":"batman@vdmail.vdurmont.com"
   },
   "subject": "Hello from NYC",
-  "content":"Hi!
-How are you doing these days?"
+  "content": "Hi!
+How are you doing these days?", "provider": "MANDRILL"
 }
 ```